pketh/pketh.github.io/_posts/2024-09-24-towards-a-better-whiteboard.md

 ## Eternally WIP

-When Kinopio was born 5 years ago, whiteboarding wasn't on my radar, so it's design comes from a totally different place.
+When Kinopio was born 5 years ago, whiteboarding wasn't on my radar, so its design comes from a totally different place.

 <blockquote>